ahmeddawod12/Capstone_Course.githup.io/Machine Learning Section2/README.md

 **The aim** for the project to highlight my new skills in learning how to use Support Vector Machines(SVC) as It can find the best way to draw a line (or a boundary) that separates your data which it can use that line to decide which category new data points belong to.

 **The subject** for this project to analyze and try to predict the in the upcoming periods '***species categories***' will belong to which (setosa, versicolor or virginica).

+## 6) K Means Clustering Project.ipynb

+**The aim** for the project to highlight my new skills in learning how to use K Means Clustering as It organizes the all mixed categories into groups where the items in each group are similar to each other.

+**The subject** for this project to analyze and try to organize the '***Private Column***' to which group it belongs to.